mhoehle/socialroulette/README.md

 rsocialroulette(frame, past_sessions=NULL, m=2, algorithm="srs")
 ```

-For more information see the `get-started` vignette.
+More complex partition algorithms, e.g., maximizing the distance in time since the people in the groups met the last time, are also available from the package.
+For more information see the [Getting started](https://hoehleatsu.github.io/socialroulette/articles/get-started.html) vignette of the package.